 Pressure on IT to deliver

 Today’s devices age quickly and are replaced by newer models; employees come and go; and the security and threat landscape changes drastically.
 As such, IT leadership is tasked with managing a disparate and growing number of devices, operating systems, apps, software licenses, and platforms.

 The only efficient method of cohesively managing and securing all endpoints, users, apps, content, and data is to implement and deploy a unified endpoint management (UEM) solution that changes and adapts with new technologies, more skilled or independent users, and increasingly sophisticated attacks by hackers.

 Ultimately, workers want the freedom to use the devices — really, endpoints — of their choosing, and enterprises want to enable those endpoints for productivity as well as secure those endpoints to protect their proprietary data.

 Manage all devices, including those running Windows 10

-Miradore has enhanced Miradore Online by extending capabilities to include not only smartphones but laptops and desktops too — including those running Windows 10.
+Miradore Online’s capabilities include not only smartphones but laptops and desktops too — including those running Windows 10.
 In this way, organizations of all sizes can deploy Miradore Online regardless of the employee’s choice of device, and enable you to have a complete view and remote management capabilities over your entire fleet from a single place.